asqiriba/DivHacks2020/README.md

 ##  Challenges We Faced
 >An initial challenge we faced was determining which programming language and platform to build our website upon.
 After deciding to pursue Flutter as our framework and DART as our programming language, we had some trouble with the set-up and downloads.
 After this step, we were all learning how to use Flutter and DART because we had minimal exposure to it if any.
 Nevertheless, as we are currently in the midterm season, we had some time commitments, but we put in our best efforts to get as much of our vision turned into a reality.
 ## Login
->You may log into our website by mounting the website locally and logging in with the email "test@test.edu' and password 'test'
+>You may log into our website by mounting the website locally and logging in with the email 'test@test.edu' and password 'test'